ucan-wg/awake/README.md

 ## 1.1 Motivation

-Applications in the client/server model typically use a certificate authorty to root their trust.
+Applications in the client/server model typically use a certificate authority to root their trust.
 This presupposes that the client is able to dial the correct resource and ask for them to authenticate.
-The situation is somewhat more complex in P2P, [zero trust][ZTA], and [local-first] applications operating on open channels, where location is independent and eventual consistecy allows for unlimited forking of resource access.
+The situation is somewhat more complex in P2P, [zero trust][ZTA], and [local-first] applications operating on open channels, where location is independent and eventual consistency allows for unlimited forking of resource access.

 Authorization on its own is no longer sufficient for this situation: it is entirely possible validate _who_ a responder, but the more relevant information is _what they have access to._ For instance, are they a member of a group message, can read from a particular database, or send email from a certain address.

 ## 1.2 Approach

-Rather than building multiple tools for specialized use cases, the appraoch is to take high quality components that solve for the general case and add the minimal number of additions to fit the AWAKE context.
+Rather than building multiple tools for specialized use cases, the approach is to take high quality components that solve for the general case and add the minimal number of additions to fit the AWAKE context.
 To the largest degree possible, AWAKE composes existing protocols and tools.

 [MLS] is currently the best vetted secure channel that includes P2P group management.
 [UCAN] allows for the representation of authority both with and without delegation, and is well suited for P2P and local-first use cases.
-By combining standards these with a thin layer of standard cryptographic patterns, AWAKE attempts to take the advanatges of both while introducing the minimum of additional specification and implementation overhead.
+By combining standards these with a thin layer of standard cryptographic patterns, AWAKE attempts to take the advantages of both while introducing the minimum of additional specification and implementation overhead.

 # 2 Encryption